fu5ha/bgcarousel/README.md

 # bgcarousel

-`bgcarousel` is intended to be an easy-to-use, drop-in replacement for feh to be used for background switching.
-It will automatically swap your background after a set amount of time, defaulting to 10 seconds.
+`bgcarousel` is intended to be an easy-to-use, drop-in replacement for `feh` to be used for background switching.
+It will search for images in a directory (by default `~/Pictures/Wallpapers/`) and automatically swap your background after a set amount of time, defaulting to 10 seconds.

 # How to use